formstamp/formstamp.github.io/README.md

 Low-level Directives
 ---------

-* `fsList` - renders list of items and allows to move selection up and down (with custom templating for items)
+* `fsList` - renders a list of items and allows to move selection up and down (with custom templating for items);
-* `fsNullForm` - hides input with ngModel binding from parent form
+* `fsNullForm` - hides input with ngModel binding from parent form;
-* `fsInput` - simplifies keyboard & focus events handling
+* `fsInput` - simplifies keyboard & focus events handling;
-* `fsCalendar` - draws a calendar and allows to mark one day as selected
+* `fsCalendar` - draws a calendar and allows to mark one day as selected.

 TODO
 ----
-  * I18n support
+  * Support I18n

 Development Environment
 -----------